AndreaCeolin/Boundaries/Artificial_Langs/README.md

+# At the Boundaries of Syntactic Prehistory - Artificial Languages

 The folder contains the following files:

 1. **split.txt**: this file contains the main dataset, but a comma is used to mark family boundaries.